-What is Newton’s First and Second Law's of Motion?
+What is Newton’s First, Second and Third Law's of Motion?

 Newton’s First Law states that, if a body is at rest or moving at a constant speed in a straight line, it will remain at rest or keep moving in a straight line at constant speed unless it is acted upon by an outside force.